zzzZYBbbb/PPL-net/README.md

 ```

 ## 2. Hyper-parameter configurations
 We use the [YACS](https://github.com/rbgirshick/yacs) to control the hyper parameters.
-Our configuration files for U-Net [(afm_unet.yaml)](experiments/afm_unet.yaml) and a-trous Residual Unet [(afm_atrous.yaml)](experiments/afm_atrous.yaml) are saved in the "<AFM_root>/experiments" folder.

-In each yaml file, the SAVE_DIR is used to store the network weights and experimental results.
+In the yaml file, the SAVE_DIR is used to store the network weights and experimental results.
 The weights are saved in SAVE_DIR/weights and the results are saved in SAVE_DIR/results/DATASET_name.

-The TEST configuration is for outputing results in testing phase with different ways (e.g. save or display).
-We currently provide two output modes "display" and "save".
 You can custom more output methods in [modeling/output/output.py](modeling/output/output.py).

 ## 3. Network